pavelkukov/react-dial-knob/README.md

 # React Dial Knob
-UI control that should be rotated to change the value.
 Similar to a slider, but circular.

 ## 🦚 Skins Demo